SahilVasava/jest-ts-zerodevsdk/README.md

-# Boilerplater poc for using @zerodevapp/sdk@alpha with Jest - Typescript
+# Boilerplater POC for using @zerodevapp/sdk@alpha with Jest - Typescript

 Tested with node versions `18.x` and `20.x`